Kingston-class coastal defence vessel: Modernisation

-The Royal Canadian Navy discarded a $100-million mid-life refit plan for the twelve vessels in this class.
-It was intended to retain the "mid-lifed" vessels through 2045–2055.
-While the RCN concluded that the money would be better spent in acquiring a new platform, the Liberal Government's 2017 defence policy statement, Strong, Secure and Engaged, did not reference replacing these vessels.
-The RCN review listed low speed and small size as reasons for the MCDV being inadequate for patrol duties (both are factors of the original specification).
+The Royal Canadian Navy discarded a $100-million mid-life refit plan for the twelve vessels in this class, which was intended to extend the "mid-lifed" vessels lifespan through 2045–2055.
+While the navy concluded that the money would be better spent in acquiring a new platform, the Liberal Government's 2017 defence policy statement, Strong, Secure and Engaged, did not reference replacing these vessels.
+The naval review listed low speed and small size as reasons for the MCDV being inadequate for patrol duties (both are factors of the original specification).
 Notwithstanding the success of the ships in their deployment, critics suggest that patrol and training were tacked onto the mine-countermeasures role and that the platform lacks serious armament for a sovereignty enforcement role.

 In October 2011, L-3 MAPPS was awarded a contract to supply degaussing systems for the Kingston-class ships.
 The advanced degaussing systems were to be delivered and supported locally in collaboration with SAM Electronics.
 In November 2012 MacDonald, Dettwiler and Associates was awarded a two-year $13.4 million contract to repair and upgrade the deployable sonar systems.

-In 2018 the Royal Canadian Navy acquired the UAV AeroVironment Puma II AE with Mantis i45 Sensor for use on the Kingston class.
+In 2018, the Royal Canadian Navy acquired the unmanned aerial vehicle AeroVironment Puma II AE with Mantis i45 Sensor for use on the Kingston class.